indra08111981-sudo/indra-chain/README.md

 - Q3 2026: Integrate Canopy campaign tracking and reward distribution
 - Q4 2026: Expand documentation and community contributions
 - 2027: Mainnet exploration and broader adoption

+## Contributing
+We welcome contributions from the community and CFC team members.
+- Fork this repository
+- Create a new branch for your changes
+- Submit a pull request with clear description
+- Discuss improvements in Issues tab